 If you want chip-free results and remarkably clean cuts, look no further.
 80 Hi-ATB (alternate-top bevel) teeth and 0.98-inch think kerf between the blades.

 This blade is all about clean and accurate cuts.
-It is strong, has a long-lasting resistance and has laser-cut stabilizer vent trap noise and vibration.
+It is strong, has a long-lasting resistance, and has a laser-cut stabilizer vent that trap noise and vibration.
 It helps to keep the blade cool and reduces warp.
 It’s a 10-inch blade with 5/8-inch laser cut arbor.
-If you look closely on the blade, you will notice heat expansion slots.
+If you look closely at the blade, you will notice heat expansion slots.

 - It is made for delicate finish work.